HMthyl/HMthyl/README.md

-- 👋 Hi, I’m @HMthyl, (she/her)
+- 👋 Hi, I’m @HMthyl/Sarah (she/her)
-- 👀 I’m interested in: Python, AWS, security & seeing the real-life applciation of code
+- 👀 I’m interested in: AWS, Python, DevOps, security & seeing the real-life applciation of code
-- 🌱 I’m currently learning: How to use AWS;
+- 🌱 I’m currently learning: About DevOps
 - 🎨 My hobbies include: I love most anything involved in making.
 Design, drawing, writing, embroidery.
 Love it
-- 🎬 Talk to me about sci-fi, horror and comedy
+- 🎬 Talk to me about sci-fi, horror and any show with an interesting tone problem <insert 'feature not a bug' joke>

 <!---
 HMthyl/HMthyl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.